Skip to content

 ax.axis("off")

-In this example we will use a mask to restrict the segmentation to certain areas of the image.
-In this case we will create a simple mask for illustration purposes, but in a real case scenario the mask could come from another segmentation mask.
+Now use a mask to restrict the segmentation to certain areas of the image.
+Here you create the mask by hand for illustration, but in a real pipeline it would usually come from another segmentation.

 # Create a basic mask for illustration purposes